wunderio/sshd-gitauth/README.md

 # About project

 This is a custom container that will authorize users based on their SSH private key.
-The key whitelist is built by listing all users that belong to a certain github organisation.
+The key whitelist is provided by [SSH public keys for silta](https://github.com/wunderio/silta-ssh-keys) project.

-You need to supply Github API Personal access token that will be used to get the list of organisation users.
-The access can be read only, following permissions are needed for the task: `repo`.

 Fingerprint keys are moved to a dedicated folder, `/etc/ssh/keys`, that can be mounted to a persistent storage.

 # Configuration

-Provide following environment variables for the container
+Provide following environment variables for the container:
- - GITAUTH_API_TOKEN
- - GITAUTH_REPOSITORY_URL
- - GITAUTH_HOST (optional if `GITAUTH_REPOSITORY_URL` is defined)
- - GITAUTH_ORGANISATION (optional if `GITAUTH_REPOSITORY_URL` is defined)

-# Caching

-To make the login process faster, the script does cache the member list for 1 hour and user keys for 24 hours.
+ - GITAUTH_URL: Endpoint providing ssh key list. f.ex. https://example.com/api/1/git-ssh-keys
+ - GITAUTH_SCOPE: Scope you want to use for authorisation. f.ex. `https://github.com/organisation` or `git@github.com:organisation/reponame.git` for getting public keys of all `reponame` repository collaborators.
+ - GITAUTH_USERNAME: Key server credentials
+ - GITAUTH_PASSWORD: Key server credentials
+ - OUTSIDE_COLLABORATORS: Include outside collaborators f.ex. "true".